electricimp/imp-central-impt/CommandsManual.md

 Deletes the specified build (Deployment).

-The command fails if it is the most recent Deployment of the Device Group.
+The command fails if it is the *min_supported_deployment* (see the impCentral APi spec) or a newer Deployment for a Device Group.

 Also the command fails if the Deployment has *"flagged"* attribute set to *true* and **--full** option is not specified.
 Use either **--full** option, or [**impt build update**](#build-update) command to update the attribute.